dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/kafka.md

 ## Authentication

 Kafka supports a variety of authentication schemes and Dapr supports several: SASL password, mTLS, OIDC/OAuth2.
-[Learn more about Kafka's authentication method for both bindings and pub/sub]({{< ref "setup-apache-kafka.md#authentication" >}}).
+[Learn more about Kafka's authentication method for both the Kafka binding and Kafka pub/sub components]({{< ref "setup-apache-kafka.md#authentication" >}}).

 ## Specifying a partition key